ACLU wants DHS secretary punished over Portland violence

-The ACLU asked a federal judge Tuesday to hold the top brass at Homeland Security in contempt of court after federal agents used chemical agents and other means to clear protesters from around a courthouse in Portland, Oregon, catching journalists in the crossfire.
+The ACLU asked a federal judge on Tuesday to hold the top brass at the Department of Homeland Security in contempt of court after federal agents used chemical agents and other means to clear protesters from around a courthouse in Portland, catching journalists in the crossfire.

 A federal judge in Oregon last week issued a temporary restraining order prohibiting agents from targeting journalists and legal observers amid the clashes between rioters and police.
 In new court filings, the American Civil Liberties Union catalogued at least eight journalists and observers they said have been maced, shot with pepper balls or otherwise assaulted in the week since the court order.

-The ACLU said a judge should call acting Homeland Security Secretary Chad Wolf and acting Deputy Secretary Ken Cuccinelli personally before the court to explain themselves.
+The ACLU said a judge should call acting Homeland Security Secretary Chad F. Wolf and acting Deputy Secretary Ken Cuccinelli before the court to explain themselves.

-And the ACLU asked for a “complete ban” on use of less lethal crowd dispersal tactics anywhere in Oregon.
+And the group asked for a “complete ban” on use of less lethal crowd-dispersal tactics anywhere in Oregon.

 Kathryn Elsesser, a freelance photographer, said in a statement from the ACLU that she was marked as press while covering the protests on July 25.